traveltime-dev/traveltime-python-sdk/README.md

 #### Returns:
-* results: List[Result] - The results list of reachable and unreachable locations which is sorted lexicographically by the id attribute.
+* results: List[TimeFilterResult] - The results list of reachable and unreachable locations.

 #### Example:
 ```python